 Why not?
 There were twenty candidates spread out over two nights, and that doesn’t leave a ton of time for getting to know the nitty-gritty details of each and every candidate’s positions on each and every issue.

-We’re here with a rundown of the full twenty candidates and their positions on tax policy.
+So, we’re here with a rundown of the full twenty candidates and their positions on tax policy.

 Here, we’ll be talking about the first night’s candidates.
-Ten total candidates, from former governors to current senators and plenty more, took the stage—and we’re here to share their perspectives on taxes.
+Ten total candidates, from former governors to current senators and plenty more, took the stage.
+And we’re here to share their perspectives on taxes.

 There aren’t just twenty candidates running, but there are twenty candidates who made the stage based on polling and donations—so we’ll focus our attention there.